-The purpose of this survey is to assess knowledge and interest regarding training on child labor.
+The purpose of this survey is to allow inspectors and other relevant staff within the Ministry of Labor to express particular areas of knowledge and interest regarding training on child labor.
 Results will be used to develop a training agenda that responds to the needs of participants and builds upon current capacities.
 Your answers are important so please consider the questions carefully and fill out the form completely.
 Your answers will remain anonymous and confidential.
 Thank you!